Nevenall/sufficient-reason/System/Working_Magick.md

   d12, d6 | Anywhere on earth              | No object, only a concept that relates to your target.

   Table: Targeting Magick by Distance or Relation with Correspondence

+##### Targeting through Worlds

+  It is also possible to use the sphere of spirit to reach into other worlds and dimentions with your working.
+This usually must be done in conjunction with realtional targeting lest your working reach the intended world but not your target.
+However, for planes close to the physical, such as the astral, you may be able to combine extra-dimensionality with range targeting because the two share a spacial relation.

   Dice    | Extra-dimensionality (Spirit)
   -------:|:---------------------------